Key takeaways:

 What is the optimal level for homocysteine?

-This is a more difficult question to answer.
 Estimates of all-cause mortality seem to start rising around homocysteine levels of 9-10 μmol/L, but there is likely a lot of individual variation in whether homocysteine below the upper limit of 13-15 μmol/L is worrisome.
+There is a clear increase in mortality rates above 15 μmol/L.

 Circadian rhythm of homocysteine:

-A study in healthy adults showed that homocysteine levels vary ~ 3μmol/L over the course of a day.
-The peak is around midnight and the lowest levels are around 2 pm.
+A study in healthy adults showed that homocysteine levels vary by about 3μmol/L over the course of a day.
+The peak is around midnight, and the lowest levels are around 2 pm.
 The study also showed that eating a meal with a lot of protein (containing the amino acid methionine) increases homocysteine levels a little bit over the next 8 hours.[ref]

 Two important takeaways here:

-• If you are tracking your homocysteine levels with blood tests, get the tests done at the same time of day.
+- If you are tracking your homocysteine levels with blood tests, test at the same time of day.
 An afternoon test is likely to give you a test result that is several points lower than an early morning test.

 What raises homocysteine levels?